-In the Distribution Power System (DPS); to reduce the losses and improving the voltage profile the reconfiguration of DPS is an alternative way which not require any investment.
+I. INTRODUCTION In the Distribution Power System (DPS); to reduce the losses and improving the voltage profile the reconfiguration of DPS is an alternative way which not require any investment.
 This operation must be considered when planning the operation due to the high variable costs associated with these systems [1].

-The problem of reconfiguration involves the definition of the states (open or closed) of the maneuverable switches attached to certain sections of the distribution network [2].
+The problem of reconfiguration involves of the definition of the states (open or closed) of the maneuverable switches attached to certain sections of the distribution network [2].
 In the MV PDS these maneuver devices include (i) sectionalizing or normally closed (NC) switches and (ii) tie or normally open (NO) switches.
-This option is used to determine a radial network topology that minimizes as well as possible losses and voltage deviations [3].
+In LV DPS its are a simple conductors to be connected or disconnected.
+This option is used to determine a connected and radial network topology that minimizes losses and voltage deviations [3].
 As this problem includes combinatorial variable (0 and 1) with nonlinear objective function and constrained, models of integer nonlinear programming (INLP) are used.
 These models must consider the integer nature of the problem because the number of possible solutions grows exponentially with the number of discrete variables [4].
-In addition, the radial and connected topographies of the DPS present additional complexity for the solution techniques.
+Also, the radial and connected topographies of the DPS present additional complexity for the solution techniques.
 The heuristic-based methods have been proposed [5-11] in order to reduce the search space associated with reconfiguration problem.

-The use of meta-heuristics for INLP problems give a well exploration of the search space.
+H. Nouri Power Systems, Electronics and Control Research Group Department of Engineering Design and Mathematics, University of West of England, Bristol, BS16 1QY, U.K. Hassan.Nouri@uwe.ac.uk The use of the meta-heuristics for INLP problems give a well exploration of the search space.
 These algorithms permit the transition between local optima of the feasible region, as well as a more focused search in each subspace.
 Algorithms based on meta-heuristics, such as Genetic Algorithms [12-16], Simulated Annealing [17,18], Artificial Ant Colony [19] and Tabu Search [20,21], have been used to solve the problem of EDS reconfiguration.
 With the same purpose in mind, Ref.
 [22] presents an algorithm based on Artificial Immune Systems to reduce active power losses.
 In [23], a method based on the bacterial foraging optimization algorithm is proposed for DPS reconfiguration and loss minimization.
-Some modifications have been developed to retain the radial structure and reduce the searching requirements.
+Some modifications have been developed to retain the radial structure and hg\reduce the searching requirement.
 The work in [24] presents a method for the reconfiguration and phase balancing of DPS based on a bacterial foraging approach using a fuzzy multi-objective function.
-Other family called Determinist techniques can be used to deal with this problem; these techniques are called Branch and Bound which is the extension of the simplex method to INLP.

-In this paper, the comparison between GA and B&B algorithm for the problem of DPS reconfiguration will be discussed.
-Also, an application to a realistic DPS located in Medea, Algeria will be presented.
+Other family called Determinist techniques can be used to deal with this problem; these techniques are called Branch and Bound which are the extension of the simplex method to INLP.
+In this paper, the comparison between GA and B&B algorithm for the problem of DPS reconfiguration will be discussed, Also, an application to a realistic DPS located in Medea, Algeria is presented.
+II.
+PROBLEM STATEMENT For a given distribution power system, the problems that are proposed to solve are to determine optimal operating schemes according to specified criteria and constraints.
+A. Distribution Power System Structure The structure of a network is defined by the constructive and invariant arrangement of all of its components: stations lines, cables etc...
+In graphic terms, this structure is determined by: